NAACP: Jim Crow and disenfranchisement

 In its early years, the NAACP was based in New York City.
 It concentrated on litigation in efforts to overturn disenfranchisement of blacks, which had been established in every southern state by 1908, excluding most from the political system, and the Jim Crow statutes that legalized racial segregation.

 In 1913, the NAACP organized opposition to President Woodrow Wilson's introduction of racial segregation into federal government policy, workplaces, and hiring.
 African-American women's clubs were among the organizations that protested Wilson's changes, but the administration did not alter its assuagement of Southern cabinet members and the Southern bloc in Congress.

 By 1914, the group had 6,000 members and 50 branches.
 It was influential in winning the right of African Americans to serve as military officers in World War I. Six hundred African-American officers were commissioned and 700,000 men registered for the draft.
 The following year, the NAACP organized a nationwide protest, with marches in numerous cities, against D. W. Griffith's silent movie The Birth of a Nation, a film that glamorized the Ku Klux Klan.
 As a result, several cities refused to allow the film to open.

+The NAACP began to lead lawsuits targeting disfranchisement and racial segregation early in its history.
+It played a significant part in the challenge of Guinn v.
+United States (1915) to Oklahoma's discriminatory grandfather clause, which effectively disenfranchised most black citizens while exempting many whites from certain voter registration requirements.
+In 1916, Spingarn and Arthur and Charles Studin established a national Redress Legal Committee under the auspices of the organization's Harlem branch with the aim of dealing "with injustice in the courts as it affects the Negro.”
+Arthur Studin, who chaired the committee until 1939 and served as NAACP president from 1939–1966, coordinated pro bono legal assistance.
+The committee focused on using the "proper presentation of the legal fight against segregation" and careful selection of test cases to demonstrate how the legal system operated.